-It is a fact that after working on a piece of content, it creates a blind spot and you often fail to catch the mistakes.
-A fresh pair of eyes will help catch more typos and errors in a piece of content, but it is not always that we have someone to proofread our content.
+It is a fact that after working on a piece of content, it creates a blind spot, and you often fail to catch the mistakes.
+A fresh pair of eyes will help find more typos and errors in a piece of content, but it is not always that we have someone to proofread our content.

 Even if you are not writing articles, these grammar correction tools can help you write an error-free post on social media sites or send emails, the quick fixes from these tools can save you from a lot of embarrassment.

 We tried both the tools and in this post, we are going to compare both of them to help you pick the best one according to your needs.

 The two services offer dedicated apps for the computer so that you can launch them and start writing, but the best use case I have found is by using their Chrome extensions (also available for Safari).